 The Razer Barracuda Pro Wireless and the Logitech G735 Wireless are versatile gaming headphones, but the Logitech have a slight overall edge.
 The Logitech are better-built, have a more immersive passive soundstage, and their mic offers better overall performance.
 They also have lower non-Bluetooth wireless latency, and you can even use them wired, although you'll need to purchase this audio cable separately.
 However, the Razer have a more neutral default sound profile and can block out significantly more ambient noise thanks to their ANC system.

-The HyperX Cloud Alpha Wireless are better wireless gaming headphones than the Logitech G735 Wireless.
-While both headphones are well-built, the HyperX are more comfortable, have a more neutral default sound profile, which some users may prefer, and they have an outstandingly longer continuous battery life.
+The Logitech G735 Wireless are better gaming headphones than the HyperX Cloud Alpha Wireless.
+While both headphones are well-built, the Logitech have lower latency, support Bluetooth, and you can use them wired, though keep in mind that you'll have to buy the AUX cable separately.
+Conversely, the HyperX are more comfortable, have a more neutral default sound profile, which some users may prefer, and they have an outstandingly longer continuous battery life.
 Their boom mic also offers a slightly better overall performance.
-However, the Logitech have lower latency, support Bluetooth, and you can use them wired, though keep in mind that you'll have to buy the AUX cable separately.
+However, users have reported high latency when using the companion app and its features.

 The Logitech G735 have a sleek all-white design.
 The ear cups have a thin band of RGB lighting surrounding the padding, and you can customize the colors to suit your style.
 If you want more of a different look, you can also swap out the ear cup padding and boom microphone for a set in either of the following colors: 'Pink Haze' or 'Green Flash'.
 However, the frame of the headphones only comes in 'White Haze'.
 This color also easily shows dirt and makeup transfer.